devshed-digital/fullstack-test/README.md

 #### 3. Create .env file and adding your Mongo DB

-On your Sever file you MUST create an .env file.
+On your Sever folder you MUST create an .env file.

 ```
 touch .env